vrperceptionstudy/vrperceptionstudy.github.io/index.md

-## VR Size and Depth Perception Study

 Thank you for your interest in our study.
 We are a group of researchers at the University of Toronto in Canada, trying to understand how humans perceive size and depth in Virtual Reality.
 We need your help to run a study for this task.
-You just need to have access to any six-degree of freedom VR device compatible with Windows (such as an Oculus Rift or an HTC Vive) or an Oculus Quest.
+In rder to participate, you need to have access to any six-degree of freedom VR device compatible with Windows (such as Oculus Rift, HTC Vive, Vale Index, or Windows MR devices) or an Oculus Quest.

 ### Allright, What do I have to do?